chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 14: As a potential customer, I want to interact with a chatbot on the cheese-selling website so that I can receive personalized recommendations, get answers to my questions about the products, and have assistance throughout the checkout process, making my shopping experience smoother and more enjoyable.

-This User Story never got finished.
-In my research of other sites, it seemed a lot of useful online stores had chatbots.
-I was made aware of ChatGPT API and it's ability to be integrated into a webapp and this concept interested me.
-I did not have enough time to complete this User Story as I had a submission date and so was on a deadline.
-This feature is something I will work on once the project is submitted.
+This User Story remains incomplete.
+During the research of other online stores, I saw that many featured chatbots, highlighting their usefulness.
+The potential for integrating the ChatGPT API into a web application caught my interest.
+However, due to the constraints of a submission deadline, there was insufficient time to implement this feature.
+Post-submission, the development of the chatbot integration will be a priority enhancement for the project.

 The API key is still stored in my env.py file so it is not pushed to GitHub.

 ## User Story 15: As a user, I want to subscribe to a monthly cheese subscription service so that I can discover new cheeses and have a consistent supply of high-quality cheese without having to reorder manually each time.

-This User Story is unfinished.
-Currently, Cheesy Store only has once off payments.
-I added this User Story as I wanted to create some kind of subscription payment model with Stripe.
-I wanted to learn how to use Stipe to achieve that functionality.
-I also think the idea of cheesemonger lends itself to a subscription based model where someone pays for new cheeses once per month.
+This User Story has not been completed.
+At present, Cheesy Store supports only single payments.
+The addition of this User Story was motivated by the desire to implement a subscription payment model using Stripe.
+The concept of a cheesemonger service is well-suited to a subscription model, where customers could pay for a selection of new cheeses on a monthly basis.

-I found a basic example of a Stripe payment function to create a new subscription so I would expand on it.
+A basic example of a Stripe payment function for creating new subscriptions was foundon Stackover which will serve as a foundation for further development.

 <details>
 <summary></summary>